 If you are a service provider, please do not apply under this priority.
 It is solely for individual families.

 Project Period: up to 12 months

 Financial assistance for a child to participate in approved inclusive programs.
-The program must be approved by The Bubel/Aiken Foundation.
-Any funding dispensed will be given through the approved program or organization.
+Any funding dispensed will be given to the approved program or organization.
 Families with a combined household income of less than $75,000 are eligible to apply.
-Upon submission, the Foundation will contact the desired program to determine if the program will successfully include the child in order to designate them as an approved program.
+Upon submission, a National Inclusion Project representative will contact the desired program to determine if the program will successfully include the child in order to designate them as an approved program.

-Grantees will be eligible for support for a maximum of two years.
-An application will be required each year.
+Recipients will be eligible for support for a maximum of two years.
+A proposal will be required each year.